pauljnav/pauljnav.github.io/_posts/2025-01-08-blog-Convert-CIDRToSubnetMask.md

             2 ^ 24      = 16777216 = 00000001 00000000 00000000 00000000
             16777216 -1 = 16777215 = 00000000 11111111 11111111 11111111
         [uint32]()
             Ensures the value is treated as a 32-bit unsigned integer.
+Otherwise its a double which is not ok for the operations that follow.
         -shl (32 - $CIDR)
             Left-shifts the 1s in the bitmask to the most significant bits, forming a valid subnet mask.
             32 - 24 = 8